ubc-library-rc/intro-r/README.md

-# Introduction to Git and GitHub
+# Introduction to R for Statistical Analysis

 ### UBC Library Research Commons